travislang/patent-app/README.md

 How to perform common tasks:

 ### Log In and Update Admin Account
-For security, the first user must edit the built-in admin account.
-Log in as described in the Initial admin account section, above, and follow the instructions to edit this user, below.
+For security, the first user must inactivate the built-in admin account.
+Log in as described in the Initial admin account section, above, and follow the instructions to inactivate this user, below.
-### Add/Edit User
+### Add User
 This feature in only available to admin users.
 To add a user:
 1. Log in using an admin account.
 1. Choose Users from the navigation bar.
 1.
+### Change user's active status
 ### Add Application
 ### Find Application
 ### Add Office Action